-Juvenile Delinquency (3-0) Prerequisites: SOCI 2315 or permission of instructor.
+Juvenile Delinquency (3-0) Prerequisites: None.
 Advanced elective for criminology minors.
 One of the interesting areas in criminology is the topic of youth and criminal activity.
 This course is a study of how juvenile delinquency is determined and the criminal justice system created to deal with it.
 (Fall)